CATEGORY: GRASS VALLEY

 My father was a school teacher and, as the depression got worse, teachers in some places were not being paid with real money.
 They were given “script” that had little value.
 Single teachers might have been able to live on it but not teachers with families.
 So my grandfather told my mother to come home and he gave her a house on four acres that was part of the ranch property.
 Although my mother was the recipient, it was a package deal; her whole family got to come too.
 My grandfather didn’t like my mother’s husband, but he loved her and her children with an outgoing devotion.

 I remember when we arrived at the ranch.
 It was sometime late at night.
 It was dark, and we girls had been sleeping in the back of our 1920’s van as it rattled along over the headlight-lit highway.
-We all tumbled sleepily into my grandmother’s kitchen.
+We all tumbled sleepily our of the van and into my grandmother’s kitchen.
 She was wearing a bathrobe, sitting in one of the kitchen chairs.
 She spread her arms wide in greeting.
 I walked right into them and was engulfed by her loving warmth.
 Then a door opened and my Uncle Wallace walked in.
 He seemed almost a boy, but he was as tall as a man.
 Actually he was in his early thirties.
 He was smiling.
-I wonder if I had ever seen a man smile before.
+It was as if I had never seen a man smile before.
+Maybe I hadn’t.
 I looked up at him, my head still on Grandmother’s shoulder.
 He reached down and tweaked my nose.
 He said, “Hello Dutch!”
 He called me Dutch because of my blonde hair.
 I fell in love.
-Later my grandfather came into the kitchen.
+Then my grandfather came into the kitchen.
 Soon I was sitting on his lap.
 It was all so new and wonderful.
 What a heady surprise!
 What joy!

 Yes, what joy!
 These people were MY family!
-And we now had a house that was our very own that was within walking distance of the big house that held that family.
+And we now had a house of our own that was within walking distance of the big house that held that family.
 Our house even had a barn.
 It was OUR HOUSE, OUR barn, OUR chicken house, wood shed, cellar, windmill, garden.
 There was even a smokehouse, which was a great place to hide when mother sent Gracie out to find us and tell us to come to the house for some unpleasant reason.
 The smokehouse was one of our secret places.
-It was about three feet square and tucked into the hillside next to the path to the barn.
+It was about three feet square and tucked into the hillside right next to the place where the hillside started up from flat land and next to the path to the barn.
 The lower part of it was open on the downhill side.
 When we hid there, holding our breaths so as to be completely silent, we were visible from the waist down if one bent over and looked into the dark interior.
 Gracie never did that.
 She would walk by calling our names over and over without seeing us.
 When she finally gave up after walking clear to the barn and back, we would sit down on the dirt floor convulsed with laughter.

 Even though our new home had originally been part of the ranch, it was a separate fenced property.
 Perhaps it had been the original ranch house.
 It was actually in town, but in a remote corner, way back under the hill that bordered the valley on its east side.
 It was OUR hill too.
 From the top you could see forever.
 Mount Hood was so close that I thought, if it had a saddle, I could put my foot in the stirrup and swing on up.
 Much later, the people who bought the ranch built a house on OUR hill.
 They get to see Mt.
 Hood and Forever every day.